Richard Wellesley, 1st Marquess Wellesley

 Richard Colley Wellesley, 1st Marquess Wellesley, (20 June 1760 – 26 September 1842) was an Anglo-Irish politician and colonial administrator.
 He was styled as Viscount Wellesley until 1781, when he succeeded his father as 2nd Earl of Mornington.
 In 1799, he was granted the Irish peerage title of Marquess Wellesley of Norragh.
 He was also Baron Wellesley in the Peerage of Great Britain.
-Older sources often refer to Wellesley as "Mornington" from 1799 onward.
+He was a great-great-great-grandfather of Queen Elizabeth II.

 Richard Wellesley first made his name as fifth Governor-General of Bengal between 1798 and 1805.
 He later served as Foreign Secretary in the British Cabinet and as Lord Lieutenant of Ireland.
 In 1799, his forces invaded Mysore and defeated Tipu, the Sultan of Mysore, in a major battle.
 He also initiated the Second Anglo-Maratha War.

 Wellesley was the eldest son of Garret Wesley, 1st Earl of Mornington, an Irish peer, and Anne, the eldest daughter of Arthur Hill-Trevor, 1st Viscount Dungannon.
 His younger brother was Field Marshal Arthur Wellesley, 1st Duke of Wellington.